pparacch/ios_pitchPerfect_app/README.md

-# ios_pitchPerfect_app
+# The "PitchPerfect" App

-"Hello World!" ios App connected with to MOOC "Intro to iOS App Development with Swift" Udacity course
+Playground ios app related to the MOOC "Intro to iOS App Development with Swift" Udacity course (Swift, XCode).

+## Goals

+- Overview of the Apple/ios ecosystem
+- Have fun building some new knowledge